Continually Updated Clinical Reference

 Cornea

-Corneal sensitivity has been found to be decreased in most pregnant women, with most changes occurring in the third trimester and reversible postpartum.
-One potential mechanism may be related to the slight increase in corneal thickness that may develop from corneal edema.
+Corneal sensitivity has been found to be decreased in most pregnant women, where a majority of changes occur in the third trimester and then reverse in postpartum.
+[2, 6] One potential mechanism may be related to the slight increase in corneal thickness that may develop from corneal edema.
+[7]

-An increase in corneal curvature and steepening also may occur.
+Furthermore, an increase in corneal curvature and steepening may also occur.
 These changes have been reported to develop even in the postpartum period during breastfeeding.
-However, the corneal curvature is reversible upon cessation of breastfeeding.
+However, corneal curvature is reversible upon cessation of breastfeeding.

-Contact lens intolerance may occur during pregnancy as a result of a change in corneal curvature, increased corneal thickness/edema, or change in the tear film.
-In any case, it is recommended that one should wait several weeks postpartum before prescribing a new refraction.
-Moreover, decreased or transient loss of accommodation may occur during or after pregnancy.
+Contact lens intolerance may occur during pregnancy as a result of a change in corneal curvature, increased corneal thickness/edema, or an altered tear film.
+In any case, it is recommended that one should wait several weeks postpartum before prescribing to a new refraction.
+Additionally, decreased or transient loss of accommodation may occur during pregnancy or within the postpartum period.

 Newly developed Krukenberg spindles have been observed early in pregnancy.
 The mechanism presumably is related to hormonal changes (eg, low progesterone levels).
 However, by the third trimester, an increase in progesterone and aqueous outflow often result in decreased or absence of Krukenberg spindles.